 But what happens when a taxpayer repeatedly refuses to hire an attorney and insists on representing themselves in a criminal tax matter?
 This was the issue at hand in the United States v.
 Baucom, 486 F.3d 822 (4th Cir.
 2007) (and combined United States v.
 Davis) court case.
 Martin Louis Baucom and Patrick Grant Davis were convicted of conspiracy to defraud the United States and willful failure to file tax returns, but they repeatedly refused to hire a tax attorney despite the court’s warnings.

-Taxpayers Martin Louis Baucom and Patrick Grant Davis were convicted of conspiracy to defraud the United States and willful failure to file tax returns.
-After being indicted the taxpayers were given the opportunity to hire a competent tax attorney.
+This case is an appeal by Martin Louis Baucom and Patrick Grant Davis, who were convicted of conspiracy to defraud the United States and willful failure to file tax returns.

 The taxpayers sent “questionnaires” to potential tax attorneys in an effort to hire tax counsel.
 The court informed the taxpayers that this was not an appropriate means for obtaining a tax attorney and it gave the taxpayers additional time to obtain tax counsel.

 Despite being granted multiple extensions of time, they failed to obtain counsel and were ultimately deemed to be representing themselves for their arraignments and subsequent trial.

 The district court denied their request for another continuance and the case proceeded to trial, resulting in their convictions.
 The Government challenged the variance sentences imposed by the district court, arguing that the sentences imposed were unreasonable and that the court improperly calculated the advisory guidelines range.
 The appeals court affirmed the convictions but vacated the sentences and remanded for resentencing.

 A Little Help From a Friend